edwzou/edwardzou.com/README.md

 # Django Portfolio Website

-by Edward Zou | December 23, 2023
+by Edward Zou | January 20, 2024

 ![forepage](static/images/forepage.png)

 ## Intro

 This is my simple and personal portfolio website utilizing the technologies below:

-* Python - Django
+- Python - Django
-* Database with SQLite3 (can switch to PostgreSQL, MySQL)
+- Database with SQLite3 (can switch to PostgreSQL, MySQL)
-* Bootstrap with localized CSS files
+- Bootstrap with localized CSS files
-* JavaScript
+- JavaScript
-* Docker deployment
+- Docker deployment

 ## Future plan

 Thinking about re-writing the webapp using `React/MaterialUI + Express + SQLite3/PostgreSQL + Tailwind` in the future.

 ## How to run the Webapp locally